MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/New-MgServicePrincipal.md

 The delegated permissions exposed by the application.
 For more information see the oauth2PermissionScopes property on the application entity's api property.
 Not nullable.
-To construct, see NOTES section for PUBLISHEDPERMISSIONSCOPES properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for PUBLISHEDPERMISSIONSCOPES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphPermissionScope[]